deanturpin/germs.dev/posts/repairs.md

 - [ ] New mainspring -- suspect broken spring, slips after a few winds
 - [ ] New gasket
 - [ ] Service

-## Omega 131.019 (steel)
-- 26M serial (1968), cal 601
-- Arrived in an automatic case

-- [x] Procure correct NOS case for movement
-- [x] New mainspring
-- [x] Order new 30.8mm crystal
-- [x] Present on steel sharkskin mesh bracelet
-- [x] Fit new crystal
-- [ ] Ultrasonic clean of keyless works
-- [ ] Trial fit brand new seconds hand (could be too shiny compared to old hands)

 ## Citizen 2800A
 - Time drifts, quite erratic